[Disclosure: Cards from our partners are reviewed below.]

 Why It Won: This card offers impressive cash-back rates on bonus categories and a large sign-up bonus.

-Other Features: New applicants receive $150 cash back after spending $1,000 on new purchases and 10% back when spending with U.S. wireless telephone service providers up to $200 until June 15, 2016.
+Other Features: New applicants receive $150 cash back after spending $1,000 on new purchases.
 This card offers 6% cash back on up to $6,000 spent each year at U.S. supermarkets, 3% cash back at U.S. gas stations and at select U.S. department stores and 1% cash back on all other purchases.
 New account holders also receive 12 months of interest-free financing on both new purchases and balance transfers with a 3% balance transfer fee.
 After that, the card has a variable 13.74% – 23.74% APR.
 (You can read a full review of the American Express Blue Cash Preferred card here.)

 The Cost: There is a $95 annual fee for this card and a 2.7% foreign transaction fee.